vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 > CLOG uses web technology to produce graphical user interfaces for applications locally or remotely.
 CLOG can take the place, or work alongside, most cross-platform GUI frameworks and website frameworks.
 The CLOG package starts up the connectivity to the browser or other websocket client (often a browser embedded in a native template application.)

-It is "complete enough for most uses".
-You might find a demo [here](http://office.botton.com:8080/).
+> It is complete enough for most uses.

 There are more GUI libraries and frameworks: https://github.com/CodyReichert/awesome-cl#Gui (and more under the works).
 In particular, LispWorks' CAPI is still presented as the best in town by the ones who tried it.